-Safeguarding Training and Development
+26. Safeguarding Training and Development

 To fulfil our aim of continuous improvement in order to safeguard our pupils, we ensure that learning and development starts at induction.
-All staff, supply contractors, leadership and management, and governing body/ trustee board, undertake the minimum safeguarding training.
+All staff, including leadership and management, and Governing Board board, undertake the minimum safeguarding training.
 We want reassurance for our children and families that all staff are aware of systems within our school, and have the skills and knowledge to follow our schools procedures.